 No matter where you are in the process and no matter how much experience you have with sheet metal, working with a dedicated prototyping shop is valuable.
-A prototype gives you a tangible object that you can hold in your hands, inspect and test in the real world.
+An OEM sheet metal prototype gives you a tangible object that you can hold in your hands, inspect and test in the real world.
 It’s also a chance to see exactly how a part comes together during assembly and catch errors or omissions before final production.
 Read more about the importance of prototyping.

 At Estes Design and Manufacturing, we understand the value of a prototype and have a dedicated prototype shop to help meet our customers’ needs.
 Matthew Gray is the Prototype Shop Manager at Estes Express Prototyping.
 He and his team members have worked together for over 10 years on a range of projects, so they can suggest materials and part geometry based on solid experience.
 What’s more, each new project is managed by a single person who oversees all stages: quoting, design, CAD, CNC programming and fabrication.
 That reduces miscommunication along the way and keeps your project moving.

 Many original equipment manufacturers (OEMs) use hard tooling to manufacture large quantities of parts in their own factories.
 When it’s time to update a part or create a new one, they can’t always afford the time and money it takes to manufacture a new tool set on-site just to test new parts.
 This is where a rapid prototyping shop like Estes Express Prototyping comes in, taking the OEM’s prototype designs and making tools for them.
 Recently, the Estes Express team manufactured and tested a new punch and die set for a large international client.
 As a result, the company quickly learned that it was worth the investment in this hard tool without having to divert time and resources from its regular manufacturing.